Image credit: w1nnersclub.com

 But open migration only went so far.
 We once applied a head tax on Chinese migrants and discouraged Asian migration until the mid 20th century.
 Today, Asian migrants – Chinese, Indians, Filipinos – make up almost half of our annual intake.
 And they integrate themselves well into Canadian society.
 There were more Sikhs in Prime Minister Justin Trudeau’s original cabinet than in its Indian counterpart.

 After both world wars, we welcomed many from Eastern and Southern Europe, including Italians and Greeks, as well as Jews and other displaced persons.
-Poles, Hungarians, and Czechs followed after their failed insurrections.
-Later came Ismaili Asians who had been thrown out of Idi Amin’s Uganda, over 100,000 Vietnamese boat people, and then refugees from Chile and Central America, Haiti, and more recently Somalia, the Middle East, especially Afghanistan.
+Poles, Hungarians and Czechs followed after their failed insurrections.
+Later came Ismaili Asians who had been thrown out of Idi Amin’s Uganda, over 100,000 Vietnamese boat people, and then refugees from Chile and Central America, Haiti, and more recently Somalia, the Middle East and Afghanistan.

 Trudeau promised a home to 25,000 Syrians during the 2015 election.
 Canada has since taken in more than 60,000, many of them under private sponsorship from communities, churches and other groups.
 Refugees arriving via private sponsorship integrate more quickly because of the sponsors’ personal involvement.